-- a. the goalkeeper runs in the same direction as an opponent, for example, after re-entering the court from the substitution area. - b. the attacker runs after the ball, and the ball is between the attacker and the goalkeeper.
+- a. the goalkeeper runs in the same direction as an opponent, for example, after re-entering the court from the substitution area. - b. the ball is between the attacker and the goalkeeper, and the attacker who runs after the ball has the possibility to avoid the collision.